 But it is an excellent choice for other launches.
 It is however very far away from the landing site again, at 12.5 miles or 20 km’s away.
 But remember, most rockets don’t land back at land, most land at sea or don’t land at all, so perhaps this excellent view of the pads is well worth it.
 Another bad thing is its remote with little to no cell phone service.
 It also has very limited bathrooms and zero amenities otherwise.

-They’re open 10:00 a.m. to 5:00 p.m. and sometimes as late as 7:00 pm It offers an excellent view of all launch pads and the landing zone.
-It’s cheap too, only $15 on launch days for adults!
-However, it’s not always available to the public on launch days as occasionally SpaceX uses it as a press site.
+Next up we have Exploration Tower which is not always open for launches, but if you have the opportunity, definitely check it out.
+It is open from 10:00 am to 5:00 pm and sometimes as late as 7:00 pm.
+It offers an excellent view of all launch pads and the landing zone.
+It is inexpensive as well – only $15 on launch days for adults.
+However, it is not always available to the public on launch days as occasionally SpaceX uses it as a press site.

 Another great website is professional launch photographer Ben Cooper’s Rocket Launch viewing guide for Cape Canaveral on his website launchphotography.com.

-Trip Harris recommends “If you’ve never seen a launch, leave your camera at home and instead just watch it with your own eyes.
+Trip Harris suggested “If you’ve never seen a launch, leave your camera at home and instead just watch it with your own eyes.
 There will be plenty of great photos available from guys like @johnkrausphotos anyways. :)”

 This “leave your camera at home” mantra was echoed over and over again.

 Julia expanded the importance of living in the moment by saying “Enjoy the experience.
 What did you see, hear, feel?
 A picture is just a moment but a launch is so much more.
 The person standing next to you?
 Say hello- you may find they worked on the Shuttle or Apollo program.
 Launches are a shared experience.
 Enjoy!”